55 Rapid-Fire Icebreaker Activities For Any Group

 Summer Activities Name Game

-Team members introduce themselves and disclose their summer activity.
-First, they should present themselves with their first names.
-Then they can reveal any activities that they partook in summer that starts with the same letter as their first names.
+Players first state their name, then they can reveal any activities that they partook in summer that start with the same letter as their first names.

 Name and Number